 In the UK skilled jobs usually need to be advertised for a set period before they can be offered to a Tier 2 worker.
 However, each year the UK publishes a list of shortage occupations, which employers struggle to fill.
 Jobs on this list do not need to be advertised to residents of the European Economic Area (EEA) before they can be offered to a non-EEA immigrant.

 Jobs found on this list often include physical and medical scientists, such as engineers, doctors, and nurses.
 The full Tier 2 Shortage Occupation List for 2015 can be found here.

 The Resident Labour Market Test

 If you are a UK employer, you may want to recruit a skilled worker from outside the European Economic Area.
 If you choose to sponsor them for certain types of Tier 2 visa, including the Tier 2 (General) visa, you will usually need to complete a Resident Labour Market Test unless the job to be filled is on the UK's Shortage Occupation List.

 Tier 2 applicants must provide several documents with their application, these include:

 Proof that they can meet the maintenance funds requirements for their visa, such as bank statements, unless their Tier 2 sponsor can guarantee their maintenance with the UK Home Office.
 Only 'A rated' sponsors have this option.

-Proof that they meet the Tier 2 English Language requirements, such as English language test results.
+Proof that they meet the Tier 2 English Language requirements, such as qualification equivalent to a bachelors degree or higher taught in English or English language test results.